snapshot-labs/snapshot-docs/strategies.md

 # Strategies

-A strategy is a JavaScript function that return a score for a set of addresses.
+A strategy is a JavaScript function that returns a score for a set of addresses.
 Strategies are being used on Snapshot to calculate the result for a proposal.
-A proposal can have multiple strategies, the default strategy is to calculate the balance of an ERC20 for each voters.
-A strategy can send call to a node or subgraph.
+A proposal can have multiple strategies.
+The default strategy is to calculate the balance of an ERC20 for each voter.
+A strategy can send a call to a node or subgraph.

 **All the strategies are visible here:** [https://snapshot.page/\#/strategies](https://snapshot.page/#/strategies)